estevebadia/switch_config/README.md

 ## Setup
 After having downloaded the plugin code, login to Moodle with administrator rights and install the plugin.
 Fill in the configuration settings *Kaltura host* and *LTI user_id paramater*.
 The options for Id are the standard user fields `id`, `username`, `email` and `idnumber` and any custom profile field of type text.
 It is important that you set a valid *Kaltura host* before configuring the tools.

 In order to add the external tools, go to  *Site administration* > *Plugins* > *Activity modules* > *External tool* > *Manage tools*.

-Tool URLs provide the basic tool configuration options, but some settings can't be configured from the tool url and we must set them manually.
-Follow the steps:
+You can configure the tool fully manually or use the cartridge configuration file bundled with the plugin.
+The cartridge configuration will save you a minute but it may not work if your server can't access itself by network.

 ### Add Media gallery external tool

+#### Cartridge configuration
- - Set the Tool URL replacing your Moodle base url and click the button *Add legacy LTI* (just *Add* in Moodle 3.x): `[MOODLE BASE URL]/mod/lti/source/switch_config/tool/video_gallery.php`
+ - Enter the URL `[MOODLE BASE URL]/mod/lti/source/switch_config/tool/video_gallery.php` and click the button *Add legacy LTI* (just *Add* in Moodle 3.x).
+ - You should see form asking the Consumer key and secret.
+Otherwise there has been an error and you should try the manual configuration or see the troubleshooting section at the end of this document.
- - Set the *Consumer key*, which is a number, and the *Shared secret*, which is a long sequence of digits.
+ - Set the *Consumer key*, which usually is your kaltura partner id, a short number, and the *Shared secret*, which is a long sequence of digits.
  - You will get a new tool with title *Video Gallery*.
  - Click the gear icon at the top-right of the tool card to configure it further.
  - Set *Tool configuration usage*: *Show in activity chooser and as a preconfigured tool*.
+ - Click the *Save changes* button.

+####  Manual configuration
+ - Click the *configure a tool manually* link.
+Fill in the fields, leaving others blank or defualt values:
+ - Tool name: `Video Gallery`
+ - Tool URL: `[KAF URL]/hosted/index/course-gallery`
+ - Tool description: `Add a Kaltura Media Gallery to the course structure.
+Then add videos to the gallery from My Media or upload new content.`
+ - Consumer key: This is your kaltura partner id, usually a 3-digit number.
+ - Shared secret: This is your kaltura admin secret, a long sequence of digits.
+ - Tool configuration usage: `Show in activity chooser and as a preconfigured tool`
+ - Click the *show more...* link and fill both Icon URL and Secure icon URL with `[MOODLE BASE URL]/mod/lti/source/switch_config/tool/pix/video-gallery-24.svg`
+ - Click the *Save changes* button.

 ### Add Video resource external tool

+#### Cartridge configuration
- - Set the Tool URL replacing your Moodle base url and click the button *Add legacy LTI* (just *Add* in Moodle 3.x): `[MOODLE BASE URL]/mod/lti/source/switch_config/tool/video_resource.php`
+ - Enter the URL `[MOODLE BASE URL]/mod/lti/source/switch_config/tool/video_resource.php` and click the button *Add legacy LTI* (just *Add* in Moodle 3.x).
+ - You should see form asking the Consumer key and secret.
+Otherwise there has been an error and you should try the manual configuration or see the troubleshooting section at the end of this document.
- - Set the *Consumer key*, which is a number, and the *Shared secret*, which is a long sequence of digits.
+ - Set the *Consumer key*, which usually is your kaltura partner id, a short number, and the *Shared secret*, which is a long sequence of digits.
  - You will get a new tool with title *Video Resource*.
  - Click the gear icon at the top-right of the tool card to configure it further.
  - Set *Tool configuration usage*: *Show in activity chooser and as a preconfigured tool*.
- - If necessary, click the *Show more...* link at the end of *Tool Settings* section.
+ - Click the *Show more...* link at the end of *Tool Settings* section (if necessary to see the next field).
  - Check the box *Content Item Message* and copy the value from *Tool URL* to *Content selection URL*.
+ - Click the *Save changes* button.

+#### Manual configuration
+ - Click the *configure a tool manually* link.
+Fill in the fields, leaving others blank or defualt values:
+ - Tool name: `Video Resource`
+ - Tool URL: `[KAF URL]/browseandembed/index/index`
+ - Tool description: `Add a video to the course structure.`
+ - Consumer key: This is your kaltura partner id, usually a 3-digit number.
+ - Shared secret: This is your kaltura admin secret, a long sequence of digits.
+ - Tool configuration usage: `Show in activity chooser and as a preconfigured tool`
+ - Click the *show more...* link and fill both Icon URL and Secure icon URL with `[MOODLE BASE URL]/mod/lti/source/switch_config/tool/pix/video-resource-24.svg`
+ - Check the box *Content Item Message* and copy the value from *Tool URL* to *Content selection URL*.
+ - Click the *Save changes* button.

 ### LTI 1.3
 In order to integrate Kaltura using LTI 1.3.